Narsil/rdev/README.md

 ### OS Specificities

 For now the code only works for Linux (X11), MacOS and Windows.
-On MacOS, the listen loop needs to be the primary app (no fork before) and need to have accessibility settings enabled.
-The `listen_and_simulate` test does have both a listen and a simulate part.
+On MacOS, the listen loop needs to be the primary app (no fork before) and needs to have accessibility settings enabled (Terminal added in System Preferences > Security & Privacy > Privacy > Accessibility).
-We use tokio to manage the listen process (Terminal was added in accessibility settings).